miekg/dreck/README.md

 * `exec` - enables `/exec`.

 When using email to reply to an issue, the email *must* start with the command, i.e. `/label rm: bug` and include no lines above that.
+Multiple command in one message/issue are not supported.

 Commands and aliases are detected in a case insensitive manner.

-Multiple command in one message/issue are not supported.

 ## Supported Commands

 ### Comments

-The following commands are supported.
+The following commands are supported in issue comments.

 * `/label add: LABEL`, label an issue with **LABEL**.
 * `/label: LABEL`,  short for "label add".